geniusmaaakun/webclip/README.md

 ## Overview
 Get HTML files from a website on the command line, convert them to markdown format, and save them in a specified folder.
 By specifying the option, image files are also downloaded.
+It is used when you want to save the material of a specific URL locally.

 ## Requirement